gatsbyjs/gatsby/docs/docs/how-to/querying-data/use-static-query.md

 Static queries thus have these limitations:

-- `useStaticQuery` does not accept variables (hence the name "static"), but can be used in _any_ component, including pages
+- `useStaticQuery` does not accept variables (hence the name "static"), but can be used in _any_ component, including pages.
-- Because of how queries currently work in Gatsby, Gatsby supports only a single instance of `useStaticQuery` in a file
+- Because of how queries currently work in Gatsby, Gatsby supports only a single instance of `useStaticQuery` in a file.